yonas-baysasaw/Exam-app/README.md

 # 🛠️ Exam Prep App – Backend

-This repository contains the backend service for the **Exam Prep App**, a mobile/web application that provides students with organized access to past exam papers across Natural Science and Social Science streams.
+This repository contains the backend service for the **Exam Prep App**, a mobile application that provides students with organized access to past exam papers across Natural Science and Social Science streams.

 The backend is built using **Django** and provides APIs for departments, subjects, and exam papers, with clean, scalable architecture suitable for future features.